Consumania

 Development

 I used visual scripting to create a Katamari Damacy-inspired rolling ball of chaos, triggered when touching items that aren't on the player's shopping list.
-The ball grows as it collects objects, with a system that filters out items larger than itself to maintain steady, controlled growth.
+The ball grows as it collects objects, while filtering out larger items to maintain steady, controlled growth.

 Playtesting